BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### TERRIFYING AURA

 **DURATION: EXHAUSTION**

-*Drawing upon their power, the caster's visage becomes suddenly more ferocious, their physique more intimidating — causing their foes to quake in fear.*

 This power targets the caster themselves.
 While this power is in effect, the caster causes Terror.